 The owners of Tullaun Castle spent four years searching for ancient ruins with a view to finding an ideal tower house to restore.
 That search eventually led them to Tullaun, an O’Kennedy tower house in North Tipperary.
 It’s in a very scenic location, surrounded by fields, woods and forestry.
 Picturesque Lough Derg is about 2 km away as the crow flies.
 From the top floors the views are magnificent.
 The ruins of Annagh and Cashlaunteigebocht (Poor Teige’s) Castles (both former O’Kennedy strongholds) can be seen from here.
-For more on the history of the castle visit the website at www.tullauncastle.com.
+Follow the castle on Facebook.

 Magherintemple Lodge, Co.
 Antrim

 The Irish Landmark Trust completed the restoration work on this project in June 2011 and it is now available as self-catering accommodation.
 It is a beautiful building situated just outside the town of Ballycastle, Co.
 Antrim.
 Magherintemple Gate Lodge is interesting not only because of its architectural history but also because of its historical importance as the seat of the Casement family.